14 College Event Ideas Students Will Actually Attend

 9. Teach life lessons or “adulting” classes.

-Unfortunately, many high schools don’t prepare students with valuable life skills like budgeting, cooking, basic home repair, or filing taxes.
-College students are working to evolve into full-on adults, so host fun classes that will teach them applicable skills.
+Unfortunately, many high schools don’t equip students with valuable life skills such as budgeting, cooking, basic home repair, or filing taxes.
+College students are working to become full-on adults, so host fun classes that teach them applicable skills.
 Teach time-management skills, budgeting best practices, and help prepare them for future loan expenses.
 Mastering skills like basic auto repair or home maintenance will help students become more independent.

 10. Help students relax with free de-stressing activities.